ksparakis/vencura/backend/README.md

 ## Backend Introduction

 I implemented a serverless architecture for this project using AWS services.
+The core functionality of the backend is to allow to sign up and create a new embedded wallet on our server using a mnmonic generation.
+This wallet is encrypted on our end, with a password the user submits, that is also encrypted further on the frontend with a public/private key combo.
+This ensures the plain text password is never exposed even if https is.
+The encryption of the wallet ensures that no one with access to the database can maliciously use the wallet in this.

+User can then sign messages, change networks to polygon/ethereum test nets, and send eth to other users in the system.

 ### Cloud Technologies:
 - **AWS Lambda & Lambda Layers** - Function execution and shared dependencies.